Keerthykaushik-Dasoju/processing_logs/README.md

     python main.py
     ```

-    Using Custom Log Format (update custome_log_format.txt with the format you want to use)
+    Using Custom Log Format (update custom_log_format.txt with the format you want to use)

     ```bash
     python main.py data/custom_log_format.txt